bomonike/bomonike.github.io/ai-glossary.md

 * Chatbot | A computer program that simulates a human conversation with an end user.
 Though not all chatbots are equipped with artificial intelligence (AI), modern chatbots increasingly use conversational AI techniques like natural language processing (NLP) to make sense of the user's questions and automate their responses.
 * ChatGPT | A chatbot build developed by OpenAI that uses large language models (LLMs) to enable users to interact and get desired responses.
-* CodeT5 | A text-to-code seq2seq model developed by Google AI trained on a large data set of text and code.
+* CodeT5 | A text-to-code seq2seq model developed by Google AI, trained on a large data set of text and code.
 CodeT5 is the first pre-trained programming language model that is code-aware and encoder-decoder based.
 * Cascading Style Sheets (CSS) | A computer language to lay out and structure web pages using codes.
+* CoT = Chain-of-Thought | A technique in AI, a form of reasoning, that involves breaking down a problem into smaller, more manageable parts, and then using these parts to solve the problem.
 * CUA = Computer Using Agent | OpenAI's <a target="_blank" href="https://www.youtube.com/watch?v=9oED8PXJuKg"><em>working</em></a> AI agent <a target="_blank" href="https://www.youtube.com/watch?v=CSE77wAdDLg">Operator</a> controlling your computer
 * CUDA = Compute Unified Device Architecture | A parallel computing platform & API developed by NVIDIA.